-Most hornets only eat meat, usually other insects.
+Most hornets only eat meat and other insects.
 However, there are some types of hornets that also eat flower nectar and pollen.

-Some hornet species can make a small amount of honey that they regurgitate for their larvae to eat.
+Some hornet species in Rhode Island can make a small amount of honey that they regurgitate for their larvae to eat.
 However, they don’t collect pollen the way honey bees do.

 Wasps.
 A wasp is a general group of flying, stinging insects that eat meat, can sting multiple times, and are either solitary or make colonies.
 This means that hornets, yellowjackets, mud daubers, and paper wasps are all types of the general “wasp” group.